for creativity we go to 11

 Josh Grossman, Toronto Jazz Fest Director

-Random Access began as a studio experiment some 12 years ago.
-Over time the concept has morphed into a working unit that has gone through different configurations over the years; including the original 7 piece electric band (2 horns/guitar/violin/bass/drums/perc)--a large ensemble (w/ ten horns)--a unit featuring tabla great Ravi Naimpally; and the scaled down quartet version with special guest Donny Mccaslin on a live recording last year (2011)---and this years (2012) Crab People featuring guitar great Ben Monder.
+Random Access began as a studio experiment some 20 years ago.
+Over time the concept has morphed into a working unit that has gone through different configurations over the years; including the original 7 piece electric band (2 horns/guitar/violin/bass/drums/perc)--a large ensemble (w/ ten horns)--a unit featuring tabla great Ravi Naimpally; and the scaled down quartet version with special guest Donny Mccaslin on a live recording and Crab People with Ben Monder.

-There have been 12 RA releases in the last 12 years.
+There have been 13 RA releases over the years.

 Random Access won best electric group at the national jazz awards in 2008 and was nominated in the same category 5 other times.
 RALE the RA large ensemble was also nominated for best big band at NJA 2 years running.
 Random Access was also nominated at the Juno Awards in 2009 for best contemporary jazz recording.

-At the same time the music of Random Access is certainly influenced by electric Miles, Weather Report, Wayne Shorter, and John Scofield with some shades of the avant garde thrown in for good measure; Random Access has their own unique and original sound.
+At the same time Random Access is influenced by electric Miles, Weather Report, Wayne Shorter, and John Scofield, there is also a tinge of the avant garde and a little schvingy as well.

 ROMBERG Interview BARRY